 - Graphic Design

 Students who have not taken a creative subject at KS4 will still be considered by attending an interview and presenting a portfolio of photographic work.

 What will I study

-Students will be introduced to a variety of experiences that explore a range of photographic media, techniques and processes.
-They will be made aware of both traditional and new technologies.
+You will be introduced to a variety of experiences that explore a range of photographic media, techniques and processes.
+You will be made aware of both traditional and new technologies.